Common Family Law Questions for North Carolina Residents

 What should be included in a child custody agreement?

-A custody agreement should include details about physical and legal custody, visitation schedules, holidays, and decision-making responsibilities.
+A custody agreement should include a detailed parenting plan outlining parental responsibilities, visitation schedules, holidays, and decision-making arrangements regarding physical and legal custody.

 Common Child Support Questions for NC Residents